 Dividends distributed by us, Royal Dutch Shell, to a U.S. holder of an ordinary share or ADS are generally subject to withholding tax imposed by the Netherlands at a rate of 15%.
 Generally, we are responsible for the withholding of such dividend withholding tax at source; the dividend withholding tax is for the account of the U.S. holder.
-Dividends paid through the dividend access mechanism to holders of Class B ordinary shares will not be subject to any Dutch withholding tax.
+Dividends paid through the Dividend Access Mechanism to holders of Class B ordinary shares will not be subject to any Dutch withholding tax.
 Dividends distributed by us include, but are not limited to:

-- a) distributions of profits in cash or in kind, whatever they may be named or in whatever form, including, for the avoidance of doubt, (i) distributions of profits on new Class A ordinary shares or, as the case may be, on new Class A ADSs received under the Programme, and (ii) any distribution of cash received under the Programme; - b) proceeds from our liquidation or, as a rule, proceeds from the repurchase of shares by us, in excess of the average paid-in capital recognized for Dutch dividend withholding tax purposes; - c) the par value of shares issued to a holder of shares or an increase in the par value of shares, to the extent that no contribution, recognized for Dutch dividend withholding tax purposes, has been made or will be made (however, under this rule, new Class A ordinary Shares or, as the case may be, new Class A ADSs received under the Programme are not subject to Dutch withholding tax); and - d) partial repayment of paid-in capital that is: - (i) not recognized for Dutch dividend withholding tax purposes; or - (ii) recognized for Dutch dividend withholding tax purposes, to the extent that we have net profits (zuivere winst), unless (I) the general meeting of our shareholders has resolved in advance to make such repayment; and (II) the par value of the shares concerned has been reduced with an equal amount by way of an amendment to the Articles.
+- a) distributions of profits in cash or in kind, whatever they may be named or in whatever form, including, for the avoidance of doubt, (i) distributions of profits on new Class A ordinary shares or, as the case may be, on new Class A ADSs received under the Program, and (ii) any distribution of cash received under the Program; - b) proceeds from our liquidation or, as a rule, proceeds from the repurchase or cancellation of shares by us, other than as a temporary portfolio investment (tijdelijke belegging), in excess of the average paid-in capital determined separately for Class A ordinary shares and Class B ordinary shares, recognized for Dutch dividend withholding tax purposes; - c) the par value of Royal Dutch Shell's ordinary shares or ADSs issued to a holder of such ordinary shares or ADSs or an increase in the par value of Royal Dutch Shell's ordinary shares or ADSs, to the extent that no related contribution, recognized for Dutch dividend withholding tax purposes, has been made or will be made (however, under this rule, new Class A ordinary Shares or, as the case may be, new Class A ADSs received under the Program are not subject to Dutch withholding tax); and - d) partial repayment of paid-in capital, that is: - (i) not recognized for Dutch dividend withholding tax purposes; or - (ii) recognized for Dutch dividend withholding tax purposes, to the extent that we have net profits (zuivere winst), unless (I) the general meeting of our shareholders has resolved in advance to make such repayment; and (II) the par value of the shares concerned has been reduced with an equal amount by way of an amendment to the Articles.
+The term "net profits" includes anticipated profits that have yet to be realized.

-As stated above under (b), Dutch tax law treats share buy-backs for cancellation as being subject to withholding tax, however an exemption applies by virtue of their being carried out within certain annual quantitative limits.
+As stated above under (b), Dutch tax law treats share buy-backs for cancellation as being subject to withholding tax; however, an exemption applies by virtue of their being carried out within certain annual quantitative limits.

 Buy-backs of Class A ordinary shares (including Class A ADSs) within these limits will not be subject to Dutch withholding tax.
-It has been confirmed by the Dutch Revenue Service that a repurchase of Class B ordinary shares will be exempt from Dutch withholding tax if the repurchase price does not exceed the average paid-in capital recognized for Dutch dividend withholding tax purposes on the Class B ordinary shares.

 In any event, any withholding tax arising on a share buy-back would be borne by us and not the selling U.S. holder.
 A U.S. holder who is entitled to the benefits of the 1992 Double Taxation Convention between the U.S. and the Netherlands, as amended most recently by the Protocol signed March 8, 2004 (the "Convention"), will be entitled to a reduction in the Dutch withholding tax, either by way of a full or partial exemption at source or by way of a full or partial refund, as follows: